 Accessories for Beginners

-Do you have a creative eye?
-Would you like to gain basic skills in accessory design?
-Have you thought about creating your own accessories, but need some guidance?
-During this course you will develop studio-based design, research and portfolio building skills, whilst learning about basic accessory design, construction and trimmings...
+Do you have a creative eye and would you like to gain basic skills in accessory design?
+Perhaps you have thought about creating your own accessories, but need some guidance.
+During this course you will develop studio-based design, research and portfolio building skills, whilst learning about basic accessory design, construction and trimmings across two areas: Bags and Headpieces...

 Taught by: Joanne Edwards.

-By the end of the course you will leave with at least one finished piece (for example one bag or belt) for a capsule collection, plus a sketchbook of ideas for your portfolio for further study and design exploration.
+By the end of the course you will leave with at least one finished piece (for example one bag or item of headwear) and have had an opportunity to try other techniques.
+Plus a sketchbook of ideas for your portfolio for further study and design development.

 Please note: This course is for students aged 18 and older